 If the particular item you are looking for is not held at your library, you can see if an alternative edition is held by clicking on the record and scrolling down to the bottom of the page to explore different editions and formats.

 This search functionality is based on WorldCat, the world’s most comprehensive library database, enabling users to identify resources held in library collections around the world.
 Further information on how OCLC clusters their search results is available here: What is FRBR?

-Note: these steps will automatically search across all the databases available to the University of Divinity excluding ATLA (EBSCO Host).
+These steps will automatically search across all the databases available to the University of Divinity excluding ATLA (EBSCO Host).
 If you wish to search the ATLA Database, click the button at the bottom right of the screen.
 When beginning your research, it is worth searching through both the catalogue and the ATLA Database to find a broad range of resources for your study.

 Q. I am trying to access a book that shows up as held by University of Divinity libraries but I cannot see which University of Divinity library holds it.
 How can I check which library holds it?